mrakgr/The-Spiral-Language/readme.md

 Here the `run` infers the type and creates the output before passing it into the kernel.

-As can be seen the scaffoling for the actual kernels has a lot of details and needs to be covered a few times.
+As can be seen the scaffolding for the actual kernels has a lot of details and needs to be covered a few times.

 ##### Cuda Loops